Animax (Latin America): Launch (2005)

 The first signs of Animax's incursion into Latin America as a channel began in 2005, with the purchase of Locomotion by Sony Pictures Entertainment on January 18, 2005, which was owned by The Hearst Corporation and Corus Entertainment (50/50 shareholding).
 During the time period from February to July of that year, changes occurred on the Locomotion channel during the transitional process to the new channel, such as the cancellation of premieres and certain instability in its programming.
 In May, the newly acquired channel moved its transmission center from Argentina to Venezuela, to HBO Latin America Group, the marketer of Sony channels in Latin America and in this process, it stopped broadcasting almost all programs that were either not anime or not related related to anime.

 In late April, Sony Pictures Entertainment issues an announcement through various Internet forums, said announcement was later included on the channel's official page.
 The network was scheduled to start on July 31.

 The introduction of the Animax channel was done in advance before the launch as an official channel.
 In the weeks leading up to July, on sister channels AXN and Sony Entertainment Television, an advertising campaign began in the style of a media show, called F.A.A (Frente Aliado del Anime, Allied Anime Front), This campaign was used as a reference before, during and after the replacement and "death" of Locomotion, under the slogan "Un nuevo orden televisivo" (A new television order).

 On July 31, 2005, Locomotion's broadcasts officially ended (at 4am, Mexico time, 5am Venezuela time, 6am Argentina/Brazil time).
 After that moment, a countdown clock marking the start of Animax appeared on screen.
 The launch took place seven hours later (at 11am Mexico time, 12pm Venezuela time, 1pm Argentina/Brazil time), officially.
-That same day, as a way to promote the channel, the first episode of Hellsing and Wolf's Rain were simulcast on Sony Entertainment Television AXN.
+That same day, as a way to promote the channel, the first episode of Hellsing and Wolf's Rain were simulcast on Sony Entertainment Television and AXN.
 This event was repeated on October 16 of the same year, with the premieres of the first episode of Gantz and Full Metal Panic?
 Fumoffu.

 The way in which Sony tried to provide an exclusive 24-hour anime channel in Latin America was thought to put series in two formats: series that contained more than 26 episodes would be broadcast every day, while those with a smaller amount would be broadcast on certain days of the week.
 The series were broadcast dubbed into Spanish and Portuguese (in Brazil).
 These were acquired from local distributors (Xystus, Ledafilms, Televix, Cloverway and Sony Pictures), which already had dubbing; also, from foreign distributors (Viz Media and ADV Films), which had dubbing produced by the channel, along with those that had been acquired by Locomotion and the series that Sony owned to be broadcast on Animax networks around the world.